Gunther Neumann – Bio

 From 2008 – 2011, as Vice President of the IICP (Institute for Integrative Conflict Transformation and Peacebuilding), he has participated in various missions, in particular to South East Asia

-From 1998 – 2005, in the position of OSCE Deputy Director and Head of Conference Services and Protocol of the OSCE http://www.osce.org), he served i.a. as secretary to the rotating chairmanships of the OSCE, ia. to Chairpersons at numerous meetings at the level of Foreign Ministers and Heads of State.
+From 1998 – 2005, in the position of OSCE Deputy Director, and Head of Conference Services and Protocol of the OSCE http://www.osce.org), he served i.a. as secretary to the rotating chairmanships of the OSCE, ia. to the respective Chairpersons at numerous meetings at the level of Foreign Ministers and Heads of State.

 For five years (2000 – 2005), he was also Executive Secretary of the JCG-CFE (Treaty on Conventional Armed Forces in Europe, (http://www.fas.org/nuke/control/cfe/, http://www.armscontrol.org/factsheet/cfe, http://www.osce.org/jcg,), and of the OSCC (Open Skies Consultative Commission), the implementing body for the Open Skies Treaty (http://www.osce.org/oscc)

 Previously, he has worked at the Austrian Mission to the EU in Brussels; the Delegation of the European Commission Delegation in Vienna (as adviser to the Ambassador, accredited to the Austrian Government as well as to the United Nations, the UNIDO, the Atomic Energy Agency and the Organization on Security and Cooperation in Europe). (http://eeas.europa.eu/delegations/vienna/index_en.htm)

 For 15 months, he was Head of Delegation of the Red Cross in Burkina Faso / West Africa.